hpc-carpentry/hpc-parallel-novice/_episodes/02-02-parallel-estimate.md

 The key points were, that `inside_circle` consumed the majority of the runtime (99%).
 Even more so, the generation of random numbers consumed the most parts of the runtime (73%).

-More over, the generation of random numbers in x and in y is independent (two seperate lines of code).
-So there is another way to expliot data independence:
+More over, the generation of random numbers in x and in y is independent (two separate lines of code).
+So there is another way to exploit data independence:

 ![Illustration of drawing random number pairs `x` and `y` and their dependency with respect to the dimension]({{ page.root }}/tikz/data_coords_parallel_estimate_pi.svg)